MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

    - Enhance the Bronze membership program and create pathways for upgrades to higher tiers.
    - Leverage the 98.8% retention rate to maximize customer lifetime value.

+### Thank you for exploring this project, Feel free to hear your thoughts, insights, or any feedback!
+Let’s keep the discussion going!